csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Terrav.md

 <span class="dataview inline-field"><span class="inline-field-key">Location</span><span class="inline-field-value">[[Jalantar]]</span></span>
 <span class="dataview inline-field"><span class="inline-field-key">Home</span><span class="inline-field-value">[[Eberron]]</span></span>

 A human young man, approaching 30 with a bit of a limp dark tan skin and dark hair.
-Appears to be southern [[Eberron]].
+Appears to be from southern [[Eberron]].

 ### Background
 Says he'd recongize a Grosu anywhere, was in the army and deserted.
 Found some ELA folks, and about 5 years ago [[Costi's Dad|Vladimir Grosu]] came through and helped trained the encampent there.
 Struck a friendship, they corresponded for a while.
 Used to return every 3 or 4 months.
 Eventually helped teach espionage skills.
 Camp was raided around two years ago, they all scattered.
 Is still in touch with him.